Coronation of the Holy Roman Emperor: Coronation of Henry VI and Constantia

 (In the 1312 and later coronations the investitures with the imperial regalia take place after the gradual.
 The pope sets a miter on the emperor's head with the points 'to the right and to the left' and crowns him with the words, "Receive the sign of glory..."
 The sword is then given to the emperor and gird on him, after which he brandishes it thrice.
 The Orb is placed in the emperor's right hand and the Scepter in his left hand with the words, "Receive the Rod of virtue and truth..." and the emperor is crowned and then kisses the pope's feet.
 The pope sets a miter on the empress' head 'with the points to the right and to the left' and crowns her with the words, "Solemnly blessed as empress by our unworthy ministry, receive the crown of imperial excellence...")

 The Laudes Imperiale are sung and then the Gospel is read by the emperor.
 At the Offertory the emperor offers bread, candles and gold and the emperor offers the pope the wine and the empress the water for the chalice.
 (1312--The Emperor serves the pope 'as a subdeacon offering him the chalice and water cruet.)
 Both the emperor and the empress communicate and in 1312 after Communion the emperor kisses the pope's cheek and the empress kisses the pope's hand.
 (After 1312 at the end of the Mass the pope if he chooses may say the prayers, "Look, we ask you, Lord, with a serene countenance...", "Bless, Lord, we ask you, this prince...," or "God, Father of eternal glory...").

-On leaving the basilica the emperor swore in three places to maintain the rights and privileges of the Roman people.
+Upon leaving the basilica, the emperor swore in three places to maintain the rights and privileges of the Roman people.

 The Roman imperial coronation ritual had certain unique elements which distinguished it from those of the royal coronation rituals developed in the European royal coronation rituals, e.g., the stational character of the ritual in which individual parts of the ritual took place in different parts of the papal basilica (usually that of St. Peter's in the Vatican) and the imperial coronation is quite unique in not having a solemn enthronement of the monarch (or even any use of a throne at all) in its ritual.
 Instead of an enthronement ritual we find the chanting of the Laudes Regiae, which paralleled in both form and importance its Byzantine imperial counterpart.
-Indeed, only those European coronation rituals which were directly modelled on the Roman imperial ritual, i.e., the papal coronation and the royal coronation ritual in the Roman Pontifical, also include such chanting of a Laudes.
+Indeed, only those European coronation rituals which were directly modeled on the Roman imperial ritual, i.e., the papal coronation and the royal coronation ritual in the Roman Pontifical, also include such chanting of a Laudes.

-The custom of the emperors going to Rome to be crowned was last observed by Frederick III in 1452, his great-grandson, Charles V was crowned by the pope in Bologna in 1530; after that only the German coronation ritual was celebrated.
+The custom of Holy Roman Emperors going to Rome to be crowned was last observed by Frederick III; in 1452, his great-grandson, Charles V, was crowned by the Pope in Bologna in 1530.
+After that, only the German coronation ritual was performed.